athulyaesther777/Learn-Python-With-Me-/README.md

 Part 19:
 Collecting Basic Information from the User
 In this section, we will create a simple program to collect basic information from the user through the use of input prompts and print statements.
 This program engages in a basic conversational exchange, asking for the user's name and responding accordingly.

+Part 20: Creating a MadLib Game

+In this section, you will learn how to build a simple MadLib game that dynamically generates a story based on user inputs.
+By using the input() function, you collect information such as names, places, and relationships from the user.
+You then combine these inputs into a predefined story template to create a personalized narrative.
+This demonstrates basic string manipulation and interactive programming in Python.